top of page

 While the term “affordability” might initially sound

-life-saving medicines.
-Putting the power in political appointees’ hands could have life-threatening consequences as states interfere with patients’ ability to make personal treatment decisions with their health care professionals.
+promising, these state-run drug boards do not actually make medications affordable for the people who need them most: patients.
+Out-of-pocket costs and access to treatment are top priorities for patients, but the unelected political appointees running PDABs have free rein to set price controls on life-saving medicines.
+Physicians have reported concern that putting the power in political appointees’ hands could impact patient care as states interfere with patients’ ability to make personal treatment decisions with their health care professionals.
 Pharmacists have already told the drug boards that price controls could cause them to stop supplying the targeted drugs, leaving patients without access to the medicines they depend on to live.

 Colorado’s Harmful Limits